cBournhonesque/lightyear/NOTES.md

                this should arrive on time in the server
         - ON SERVER:
           - we have systems:
-            - add_action_state_diff_buffer: we add a buffer of ActionDiff no each component/global
+            - add_action_state_diff_buffer: we add a buffer of ActionDiff to each component/global
             - receive_message: when we receive the ActionStateMessage, we add the new diffs to our buffer of diffs
             - prepare_action_state: before our tick, we apply the various diffs to each action state to bring them to a current actionstate
+        - BUT WAIT:
+          - instead of networking ActionDiffs, maybe we could network the Inputs directly?
+          - because with ActionDiff how do we handle lost-actions?
+            - with raw inputs, we could consider that the joystick is still pressed but going towards the middle.
+For buttons, we consider still pressed.
+            - but how does it work with ActionDiffs?
+We could do the same thing with the value (make it go towards 0.0 if we haven't received any input for float inputs, for buttons we just consider that it wasn't released)

         - on client, we store a buffer of ActionStates, so that we can know for each tick what the action-state was (for rollback)
           - we need to use the InputReader<ActionState> to get the correct action-state for either rollback or not.